mongodb-js/mongodb-schema/README.md

 #### 1. Load the script directly (one-time usage)

-This will load the `mongodb-schema.js` and the open the shell as usual.
+This will first load `mongodb-schema.js` and the open the shell as usual.
 You will have to add the script every time you open the shell.

 ```
 mongo <basepath>/lib/mongodb-schema.js --shell